baidu/dperf/docs/configuration.md

 - cc 2k
 - cc 100

-## synflood
+## flood
-- syntax: synflood
+- syntax: flood
 - default: -
 - required: no
 - mode: client

+Support TCP/UDP protocol, no need for network card to support FDIR.
-If this flag is enabled, the dperf client will only send SYN packets and will not establish connections.
+If flood is enabled, the dperf client only sends the first packet of the connection; for the TCP protocol, dperf sends a SYN packet.

 ## keepalive_request_interval
 - syntax: keepalive_request_interval Time